Strike by 75,000 Kaiser Permanente healthcare workers enters third day

 By Steve Gorman

-LOS ANGELES, Oct 6 (Reuters) - Some 75,000 unionized healthcare workers at Kaiser Permanente, one of the top U.S. medical employers, entered the third day of a planned 72-hour strike on Friday, as contract talks focusing on staffing shortages and pay appeared to remain in a stalemate.
+LOS ANGELES, Oct 6 (Reuters) - About 75,000 unionized healthcare workers at Kaiser Permanente, one of the top U.S. medical employers, entered the third day of a planned 72-hour strike on Friday, although both parties agreed to restart contract talks focusing on staffing shortages and pay next week.

 Still, the strike pushed Kaiser to the forefront of growing labor unrest in the healthcare industry - and across the U.S. economy - driven by the erosion of workers' earning power due to inflation and pandemic-related disruptions in the labor force.